6.3 Preventing early leaving from education and training (ELET)

 Furthermore, the municipal youth guidance units are responsible for measures previously managed in municipal job centres.
 The measures are linked to the Act on Active Employment Measures (Lov om aktiv beskæftigelsesindsats, lov nr 548 af 17/05/2019), which obliges young people below the age of 30 on social assistance without an education leading to a vocational/professional qualification to participate in an offer, for instance a traineeship, after one month of unemployment.

-This is the Danish implementation of the youth guarantee.
+This is the Danish implementation of EU’s youth guarantee.

 Furthermore, the individual FGU education institutions are obliged to enter into a close cooperation with the local community, including local associational and business life.
 FGU education institutions are obliged to pay attention to and cooperate with relevant authorities when there are signs of radicalisation.